-Gilana's Fund was established through the Community Foundation for Muskegon County in 2007 and to date has raised over $50,000.
+Gilana's Fund was established through the Community Foundation for Muskegon County in 2007 and to date has raised nearly $100,000.

 Originally created and fund-raised by those that knew Gilana Shira Alpert in November, 2007, the Fund today is managed by the Alpert Family--Gilana's parents Rabbi Alan & Mrs. Anna Alpert, her sister Aleza Alpert Elles, and her brother David Alpert; along with the help of the Community Foundation for Muskegon County.